bbauska/UofM-AdvStyling/readme.md

 ![](images/image226.webp){width="6.5in" height="0.7104166666666667in"}

-# Week 3-18.
+## Week3-18.
 Bootstrap Grid System

 Hi everybody.
 Today, we\'re going to talk about the grid system for Bootstrap three.